ElectionDataAnalysis/electiondata/docs/Sample_Session.md

 CandidateContest	GA Attorney General	GA Attorney General
 ```

+#### Candidates
-* Candidates not found in the dictionary will be listed in a `.warnings` file.
+Candidates not found in the dictionary will be listed in a `.warnings` file.
 Copy and paste these names into the `Candidate.txt` file as a single BallotName column:
 ```
 BallotName
 Zulma Lopez